oseiler2/CO2Monitor/README.md

 }
 ```

-A message to `co2monitor/<id>/down/setConfig` will set the node's configuration to the provided parameters:
+A message to `co2monitor/<id>/down/setConfig` will set the node's configuration to the provided parameters.
+Note that changes to the hardware configuration will trigger a reboot.

 ```
 {